A History of Rendcomb College in Photographs

 (A review by Nicholas Dakin can be found here on pages 16 and 17).

 Proceeds from the sale of both volumes will go to The Friends of Rendcomb Trust, funding scholarships at the College.
 Hence donations of a minimum of £6 for volume 1, and £10 for volume 2, plus post and packing, are invited.

 Please contact The Sectretary, Whiteway Farmhouse, The Whiteway, Cirencester, Glos.
 GL7 7BA (email:firstname.lastname@example.org) for further details.

 A Local Boy at Rendcomb College during the War

 A Local Boy at Rendcomb College During The War by Douglas Payne Douglas Payne was at Rendcomb from 1940 to 1948.
 These memoirs provide a vivid picture of Rendcomb during the Second World War.
 They are largely Douglas’ own recollections but also contain contributions from many of his contemporaries with whom he corresponded regularly.
-They are a record of one old Rendcombian’s lifelong sense of indebtedness to the school for the education he received. £5 + p&p from Jane Gunner at the above address.
+They are a record of one old Rendcombian’s lifelong sense of indebtedness to the school for the education he received. £5 + p&p from the secretary at the above address.

 Table Mats and Coaster Sets

 Table Mats and Coaster Sets of table mats and coasters, featuring the above sketches by Richard Sudbury, are now reavailable.
 A set of four mats (9.5″ x 7.5″) and four coasters cost £25, plus post & packing (£5 in the UK).
 Available from the secretary at the above address.

 MUG with O.R.
 Society Crest Please contact the secretary for details.